theHdd4/TrinityFastAPIDjangoReact/README.md

    Replace `<ID>` with the `textId` you used.
 You should receive the stored document from MongoDB confirming Django and FastAPI are working together.

 2. The FastAPI container also relies on the MinIO client.
-The required Python package is installed from `TrinityBackendDjango/requirements.txt`.
+The required Python packages, including `motor` for MongoDB access, are installed from `TrinityBackendDjango/requirements.txt`.

+With these steps the Django orchestration layer, FastAPI features and the React frontend are fully connected.